Statistics Notebook

 # p < 0.05 → reject normality (data is not normal)

-Properties of the normal distribution: - 68% of data falls within 1 SD of the mean - 95% within 2 SD - 99.7% within 3 SD
+Properties of the normal distribution: - 68% of the data is within 1 SD of the mean - 95% within 2 SD - 99.7% within 3 SD

 mean = amounts.mean()